BestTimesToVisit.com Logo

 money

-While ATMs are available on Gili Trawangan, they can sometimes be unreliable or run out of cash, especially during peak season.
-It's a good idea to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, like your boat ticket and first few days of food and drinks.
-You can exchange money at small money changers, but be wary of rates that seem too good to be true.
+While ATMs are available on Gili Trawangan, they can be unreliable and sometimes run out of cash, especially during peak season.
+It's a good idea to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses and smaller purchases, as many local warungs and vendors prefer cash.

 transport

-Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by bicycle or on foot!
-Renting a bike is super affordable and the best way to explore the islands at your own pace, finding hidden beaches and local warungs.
-Just be mindful of the sandy paths, especially after rain, and always lock your bike securely.
+Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by walking, cycling, or horse-drawn carriage (cidomo).
+For a more authentic experience, rent a bicycle for the day (around 50,000 IDR) to explore the islands at your own pace, but be mindful of the sandy paths, especially after rain.

 culture

-The Gilis are a Muslim community, so while it's a popular tourist destination, dressing modestly when away from the beach or your resort is appreciated.
+The Gili Islands are predominantly Muslim, so while it's a tourist destination, dressing respectfully when away from the beach is appreciated.
 This means covering your shoulders and knees when walking through villages or visiting local shops.
-You'll find many beach bars and restaurants are more relaxed, but it's always good to be mindful.
+Embrace the relaxed island vibe and be patient; things move at a slower pace here.

 food

-Don't miss the fresh seafood BBQs that pop up on the beaches every evening, especially on Gili Trawangan.
-You can pick your fish or lobster right off the ice, and they'll grill it for you on the spot.
-For a truly local experience, try a 'Nasi Goreng' (fried rice) or 'Mie Goreng' (fried noodles) at a small 'warung' (local eatery) – they're delicious and incredibly cheap.
+Don't miss the fresh seafood BBQs that many restaurants offer each evening, especially on Gili Trawangan.
+Look for places where they grill the fish right on the beach – it's a fantastic experience!
+For a local treat, try 'Nasi Goreng' (fried rice) or 'Mie Goreng' (fried noodles) at a small warung for an authentic and affordable meal.

 packing